 - In most scenarios, we recommend that you use group sequences.

 - If you need sequence values that are globally unique among multiple instances or multiple databases, you can use unit group sequences.

-- In some cases, your business may require the sequence values to be auto-incremental only at the macro level in the overall trend.
-The values are not necessarily auto-incremental at the micro level.
-You may also not want the sequence values to be allocated by using the allocation mechanism of a database.
-In such scenarios, you can use time-based sequences.
+- In some cases, your business may require sequence values to be auto-incremental only at the macro level in the overall trend.
+The sequence values do not need to be auto-incremental at the micro level.
+You may also not want to use the allocation mechanism of a database to generate the sequence values.
+In these cases, you can use time-based sequences.

 - Use only simple sequences for services that have high requirements for consecutive sequence values.
-Make sure that you understand the low performance of simple sequences.
+Make sure that you are fully aware of the impact of the low performance of simple sequences on your business.

 For example, you can create a sequence that starts from 100000 and has a step size of 1.